MoveOnOrg/redash-emailer/README.md

 # Redash Emailer

-This Python 3.6 script fetches Redash query results and sends them via email as CSV attachment.
+This script fetches Redash query results and sends them via email as CSV attachment.

 ## Setting up your pyenv virtual environment for local development on MacOS